Cordrey History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Cordrey family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Cordrey family lived in Berkshire.
 The name, however, refers to the area of Cordray, in Eure, Normandy, where the family lived prior to the Norman Conquest of England in 1066.
+"Benedict de Coudray was witness to a charter of Roger de Menilwarin to Deulacresse Abbey (Mon. ii.) and Fulco de Coudray held one fee from Abingdon Abbey."

 Early Origins of the Cordrey family